jecollas/fate-free-reign/pages/Rocks D. Xebec.md

 		- He was also very curious about subjects that the World Government had kept hidden, resulting in him dabbling in those subjects.
 		- According to Whitebeard, Rocks was rather careless in his pursuits, commonly losing sight of the tasks at hand and going off on his own.
 			- Can i make this guy adhd?
 Probably
+		- I think that bc Xebec’s story has been so bonked from history, the version of him recorded in the throne of heroes and summoned is an absolutely keyed up version of the guy.
+Hes a loose fucking cannon and he might as well be a berserker for how goddamn off the wall he is.
 	- ### Relationships
 		- [[Marshall D. Teach]]
 			- [their freak dynamics]([[Freak Dynamics/MS/Teach and Xebec]])